TurboGears/tg2docs/docs/main/movie_tutorial.rst

     </body>
     </html>

-Genshi is an "attribute language" system which requires rigorous XML correctness.
+Genshi is an ``attribute language`` system which requires rigorous XML correctness.
 If you leave off a closing-tag or forget to put quotes around an attribute value you will get Genshi templating errors.
 Luckily Genshi tends to be relatively good at pointing out where the error is, though occasionally you'll have to think a bit to figure out which particular tag isn't closed, for instance.

-:ref:`genshi`
+:ref:`Genshi <genshi>`

-TurboGears actually supports a number of other templating languages, including :ref:`kid` and :ref:`mako`.
+TurboGears actually supports a number of other templating languages, including :ref:`Jinja <jinja>` and :ref:`Mako <mako>`.
 The differences between them tend to be subtle enough that new users don't generally need to worry about choosing an alternate templating system.

 Aside: Adding some Style
 ------------------------